About the Idaho Department of Environmental Quality

 DEQ Director's Office

 John Tippets is the director of the Idaho Department of Environmental Quality.
 He was appointed to this position by Governor C.L.
-“Butch” Otter in July 2015 during his third term in the Idaho Senate.
+“Butch” Otter in July 2015 during his third term in the Idaho Senate, and reappointed on January 2019 by Governor Brad Little.
 His career has also included serving six terms in the Idaho House of Representatives and working for Agrium as a public affairs manager.
 He received his master’s degree in human resources management from Utah State University.

 Within the department are four divisions responsible for developing, administering, and enforcing environmental policies and for providing technical and administrative support.
 Division staff are housed in the department's state office.
 Learn more.